kennygrant/bestiary/errors.md

 Remember that methods can be called on nil pointers, which can lead to subtle bugs if the callee never expects this and then tries to use the pointer as if it is initialised.

-If you're debugging complex stack traces featuring many goroutines with similar stack traces you may find [panicparse](https://github.com/maruel/panicparse) library useful.
+If you're debugging complex stack traces featuring many goroutines with similar stack traces you may find the [panicparse](https://github.com/maruel/panicparse) library useful.

 ## Recovering from a panic